-The A's trade Whitey Herzog and Russ Snyder to the Orioles for Wayne Causey, Jim Archer, Bob Boyd and Al Pilarcik.
-The deal will not improve either club as both teams will finish in the second division next season.
+The A's trade Whitey Herzog and Russ Snyder to the Orioles for Wayne Causey, Jim Archer, Bob Boyd, and Al Pilarcik.
+The deal will not improve either club when both teams finish in the second division next season.

 The Southern Association, established in 1901, suspends operation due to decreasing yearly attendance.
-With the exception of Nat Peeples, who became the only black player in the league's history when he played two games with the 1954 Atlanta Crackers, the circuit remained racially segregated until the end of it existence.
+Except for 27-year-old outfielder Nat Peeples, who became the only black player in the league's history when he appeared in two games with the 1954 Atlanta Crackers, the circuit remained racially segregated until the end of its existence.

-Warren Spahn, becoming only the sixth player elected to the Hall of Fame in his first year of eligibility, receives 316 of the 380 (83.2%) votes cast by the BBWAA scribes.
-The crafty southpaw, who recorded thirteen 20-win seasons with the Braves, retired as the winningest left-handed pitcher in big league history with 363 victories, a remarkable feat given he recorded his first victory as a 26-year-old.
+Warren Spahn becomes only the sixth player elected to the Hall of Fame in his first year of eligibility, receiving 316 of the 380 (83.2%) votes cast by the BBWAA scribes.
+The Buffalo (NY) native, who recorded thirteen 20-win seasons with the Braves, retired as the winningest left-handed pitcher in big-league history with 363 victories, a remarkable feat given he recorded his first victory as a 26-year-old.

 Sixty-eight major league umpires participate in a preseason session, believed to be a historical first, to practice calling strikes as defined by the rule book.
-With the help of minor leaguers wearing tapes nine inches above their belts, the men in blue get a good look at pitches, normally called balls, which now will be considered a strike as the correct interpretation of the zone will be enforced this upcoming season.
+With the help of minor leaguers wearing tapes nine inches above their belts, the men in blue get a good look at pitches, commonly called balls, but are strikes when the proper enforcement of the zone is put into place this upcoming season.

-Coming off an injured Achilles tendon, Cliff Floyd signs a very flexible deal with the Cubs, beginning with a one-year guaranteed contract for $3 million to one which could be worth as much as $17.5 million over two years.
-The Chicago native will give the North-siders left-handed power off the bench and is expected to platoon with Matt Murton.
+Coming off an injured Achilles tendon, Cliff Floyd signs a flexible deal with the Cubs, beginning with a one-year guaranteed contract for $3 million, increasing to as much as $17.5 million over two years.
+The Chicago native will platoon with Matt Murton, giving the Northsiders left-handed power off the bench.

-Avoiding arbitration, the Braves sign Rafael Soriano (3-3, 3.00) to a two-year deal worth $9 million.
-The team plans to use the 29-year-old right-handed reliever, who recorded nine saves last year, as the team's closer this season.
+The Braves, avoiding arbitration, sign Rafael Soriano (3-3, 3.00) to a two-year deal worth $9 million.
+Atlanta plans to use the 29-year-old right-handed reliever, who recorded nine saves last year, as the team's closer this season.